Foundation / Corporation

 Virginia Foundation for the Humanities (VFH)

-Grants of up to $10,000 and grants of up to $3,000 to Virginia nonprofit organizations, IHEs, teachers' institutes, libraries, and museums for public programming in the humanities.
-Applicants are strongly encouraged to submit a draft proposal at least four weeks prior to the deadline to allow time for a thorough staff review.
-Funding is intended for projects that increase public understanding of important issues and enrich the cultural life of the state, such as:
+Grants ranging from $3,000 to $10,000 and grants of up to $3,000 to Virginia nonprofit organizations, IHEs, teachers' institutes, libraries, and museums for public programming in the humanities.
+Funding is intended for projects that increase public awareness of important issues and enrich the cultural life of the state, such as:

 -Lectures or lecture series